SCRT-HQ/VaporShell/docs/glossary/Add-VSKinesisFirehoseDeliveryStreamSplunkDestinationConfiguration.md

----
-layout: glossary
-title: Add-VSKinesisFirehoseDeliveryStreamSplunkDestinationConfiguration
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSKinesisFirehoseDeliveryStreamSplunkDestinationConfiguration

 ## SYNOPSIS
-Adds an AWS::KinesisFirehose::DeliveryStream.SplunkDestinationConfiguration resource property to the template
+Adds an AWS::KinesisFirehose::DeliveryStream.SplunkDestinationConfiguration resource property to the template.
+The SplunkDestinationConfiguration property type specifies the configuration of a destination in Splunk for a Kinesis Data Firehose delivery stream.

 ## SYNTAX